Everett-Pacific Shipbuilding & Dry Dock Company

 Everett-Pacific Shipbuilding & Dry Dock Company was established in 1942 to build ships needed for World War II.
 Yard construction began on 1 March 1942.
-As part of the Emergency Shipbuilding Program the US Navy provided some of the capital to start Everett-Pacific Shipbuilding at Port Gardner Bay in Everett, Washington.
+As part of the Emergency Shipbuilding Program, the US Navy provided some of the capital to start Everett-Pacific Shipbuilding at Port Gardner Bay in Everett, Washington.
 Everett-Pacific was sold in 1945 to the Pacific Car and Foundry, who was already a major manufacturer of railcars and trucks.
 Pacific Car and Foundry was building barges for the US Navy during World War II at plants in Renton, Seattle and Tacoma in the state of Washington.
 The lease for the shipyard in Everett, Washington ended in 1949 and the yard closed.
 Pacific Car and Foundry in 1972 changed its name to Paccar Inc. to reflect its major products.
-The Everett-Pacific shipyard site later became part of Western Gear, a heavy machinery manufacturer. in 1987 the shipyard became part of Naval Station Everett.
+The Everett-Pacific shipyard site later became part of Western Gear, a heavy machinery manufacturer.
+From 1987 to 1992, the shipyard was rebuilt to become part of Naval Station Everett.
 Everett-Pacific Shipbuilding was started by William Pigott Jr. a Seattle businessmen and his brother Paul Pigott (1900-1961).
-William Pigott Jr. was born in 26 Aug.
+William Pigott Jr. was born on 26 Aug.
 1895 in Pueblo, CO and died on 8 July 1947 in San Francisco, CA.